Autoscale

 Testing it

-To check it's working, you can use the kraft cloud scale get command to list the autoscale properties of the service:
+To check it's working, you can use the legacy CLI scale get command to list the autoscale properties of the service:

 You should see output like:

-To list an individual policy, you can further use the kraft cloud scale get command as follows:
+To list an individual policy, use the legacy CLI scale get command as follows:

 You should see output like: